-Reference Title Summary Application date of standard Application date for Group AASB 2018-7 Amendments to Australian Accounting Standards - Definition of Material The amendments align the definition of 'material' across AASB 101 Presentation of Financial Statements and AAS 108 Accounting Policies, Changes in Accounting Estimates and Errors, and clarify certain aspects of the definition.
-The new definition states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.'
-The amendments clarify that materiality will depend on the nature or magnitude of information, or both.
-An entity will need to assess whether the information, either individually or in combination with other information, is material in the context of the financial statements.
-The amendments are applied prospectively.
+Reference Title Summary Application date of standard Application date for Group AASB 2014- 10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments to AASB 10 Consolidated Financial Statements and AASB 128 Investments in Associates and Joint Ventures clarify that a full gain or loss is recognised when a transfer to an associate or joint venture involves a business as defined in AASB 3.
+Any gain or loss resulting from the sale or contribution of assets that does not constitute a business, however, is recognised only to the extent of unrelated investors' interests in the associate or joint venture.
+These amendments are applied prospectively.
 Earlier application is permitted.
-1 January 2020 1 July 2020 AASB 2018-6 Amendments to Australian Accounting Standards - Definition of a Business The definition of a business helps entities to distinguish business combinations from asset acquisitions.
-Business combinations are accounted for using the acquisition method, which, among other things, may give rise to goodwill.
-Accounting treatments for other types of transactions may also be affected, depending on whether the transaction involves a business (e.g., A loss of control transaction where a retained interest is accounted for using the equity method).
-With the aim of helping companies determine whether an acquired set of activities and assets is a business, the amendments to AASB 3: ▶ Clarify the minimum requirements for a business to exist ▶ Remove the assessment of whether market participants are capable of replacing missing elements ▶ Provide guidance to help entities assess whether an acquired process is substantive ▶ Narrow the definitions of a business and of outputs ▶ Introduce an optional fair value concentration test to identify a business These amendments are applied prospectively.
-Earlier application is permitted.
-1 January 2020 1 July 2020 AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
+1 January 2022 1 July 2022 AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
 The AASB recently issued amendments to AASB 101 to clarify the requirements for classifying liabilities as current or non-current.
-Specifically: ▶ The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. ▶ Management intention or expectation does not affect classification of liabilities. ▶ In cases where an instrument with a conversion option is classified as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.
+Specifically: The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists.
+Management intention or expectation does not affect classification of liabilities.
+In cases where an instrument with a conversion option is classified as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.
 These amendments are applied retrospectively.
 Earlier application is permitted.
-1 January 2022 1 July 2022
+1 January 2023 1 July 2023